BhanuPy/DjangoMesagesApp/README.md

 # DjangoMesagesApp

-This is the messages app where user can register, login , create, update and delete messages.
+This is the messages app where user can register, login , create, retrieve, update and delete messages.